‘Pokemon GO’ Update: New Patch Quietly Nerfs Egg Hatching, Buddy Walking Mechanic

 For one, the winter months in many parts of the world make it oftentimes difficult, or even impossible for players to step outside and walk.
 But on a more pointed note, Forbes said that players will find it harder to accumulate additional distance because walking distances in the game credit players too modestly in comparison to the real figure.

-“You can track yourself going on a 3 km run exactly with another device, yet Pokemon GO will say you went no more than 1.9 km.
+“You can track yourself going on a three km run exactly with another device, yet Pokemon GO will say you went no more than 1.9 km.
 GPS drift doesn’t nearly make up for this disparity, but it did help as a bit of free recompense for distance lost.
 Presumably this drift fix does not fix the issues with movement-based tracking that currently plague the game.”

 Since the release of Pokemon GO, Niantic Labs has been accused by gamers several times on Reddit of being arrogant and unwilling to listen to or care for player concerns.
 And while it’s too early to say, the new Pokemon GO update might not end up a very popular one, due to how hard it is now for players to get those much-needed kilometers for their eggs or Buddy Pokemon.